JephrenNaicker/AIChatBot_Template/README.md

 Python 3.8+
 #limits

+--bot card expects dic , but the bots is a list, the bot card need to be updated to the new way in the home page as well

 --Key words not working
 -- add a overlay bg for the chats
 Add a scenario section: ✅